 The Silver Bank is part of the much larger Sanctuary for the Marine Mammals of the Dominican Republic.
-The Sanctuary encompasses not only the shallower calving and breeding grounds of the Silver Bank, Navidad Bank and Samana Bay, but also all of the deeper ocean waters between, which are heavily traveled migration routes for whales headed to other parts of the Caribbean.
+This protected area encompasses other nursery areas (the Navidad Bank and Samana Bay).
+It also includes the deeper waters between the banks.
+These are important migration routes for whales headed to other parts of the Caribbean.

-On October 14, 1986, the Dominican Republic recognized the vital importance of the Silver Bank by establishing the Silver Bank Sanctuary.
-Ten years later the Dominican Republic strengthened that commitment on July 5, 1996, when a presidential decree enlarged the Sanctuary to its current size and renamed it the Sanctuary for the Marine Mammals of the Dominican Republic.
+In 1986, the Dominican Republic recognized the vital importance of the Silver Bank by establishing the Silver Bank Sanctuary.
+Ten years later that commitment was strengthened.
+The protected area was enlarged to its current size and renamed the Sanctuary for the Marine Mammals of the Dominican Republic.

-As part of the Sanctuary, all activity on the Silver Bank must adhere to strict guidelines set forth by the office of the Sub-Secretariat of Protected Areas & Biodiversity of the Dominican Republic, and overseen by the on-site Coordinator of the Silver Bank.
-Among other things, these guidelines limit the number of vessels on the Silver Bank.
+As part of a regulated area all activity on the Silver Bank must adhere to strict guidelines.
+These are overseen by the on-site Coordinator.
+Among other rules, the guidelines limit the number of vessels on the Silver Bank.
 In fact, during the whale season no vessel may visit the Silver Bank without a permit.
-As a guest of Conscious Breath Adventures you will be traveling into this humpback whale habitat with an authorized holder of one of only three permits issued.
-This limits the total number of guests on the Silver Bank to no more than 54 a week, around 500 in an entire season.
-The low numbers help protect the whales from excessive contact, but an added benefit for the guest is that it also eliminates crowding.
+As a guest of Conscious Breath Adventures you will be visiting this restricted area with an authorized permit holder.